Stephanie Dalley: Hanging Garden of Babylon

 One of the seven wonders of the ancient world, the Hanging Gardens of Babylon were not found despite extensive archaeological excavations.
 Dalley has suggested, based on eighteen years of textual study, that the Garden was built not at Babylon under Nebuchadnezzar, but in Nineveh, the capital of the Assyrians, by Sennacherib, around 2700 years ago.
 She deciphered Babylonian and Assyrian cuneiform, and reinterpreted later Greek and Roman texts, and determined that a crucial seventh century BC inscription had been mistranslated.
 While none of Nebuchadnezzar's inscriptions ever mentioned any gardens, Dalley found texts by Sennacherib about a palace he built and a garden alongside that he called a wonder for all people.
 The texts also described a water screw, pre-dating Archimedes, using a new bronze-casting methodology that raised water all day, and related these to extensive aqueducts and canals that brought water from hills eighty kilometres away.
 A bas-relief from Nineveh and now in the British Museum depicts a palace and trees suspended on terraces, which Dalley used as further supporting evidence.
 Her research confirms the description of later Greek writers that the gardens were, in fact, terraces built up like an amphitheatre around a central pond.
 She compiled these conclusions into her book The Mystery of the Hanging Garden of Babylon: An Elusive World Wonder Traced, published in 2013.

 The Sealand

 Dalley published in 2009 an archive of some 470 newly found cuneiform texts and deduced that they had originated in a southern Mesopotamian kingdom previously known only as the Sea land which flourished c 1,500 BC.
 This fills a significant gap in modern historical knowledge.
 Her analysis of the texts has made it possible to identify tablets in other museums and collections as being from the Sealand dynasties.

+The Golden bowl of Hasanlu

+In 1958 a gold beaker was discovered during excavations near the town of Naghadeh in North-western Iran.
+The beaker weighs 946g and is decorated with over 20 motifs which are repoussee and incised.
+Combining Sumerian, Akkadian, Hittite, Greek and biblical sources, Dalley showed that each motif could be related to an episode in the Epic of Gilgamesh.
+As not all these episodes are contained in the "Standard Version", and as the style of decoration is not Mesopotamian, the beaker is evidence that the Epic of Gilgamesh had spread well beyond Mesopotamian civilisations.
+Hasanlu lay within the kingdom of Mannay, at some times a vassal state of the Assyrian Empire, and a beaker of such value may have been used only at state banquets at which a recital of the Epic was performed.

+This example of a gold vessel decorated with themes from myth may be a precursor of the imputed gold vessels which inspired similarly decorated Greek pottery of the 5th C BC.